-Apparently the stiff tone of a letter from the City of Bishop to the Inyo Supervisors created misunderstandings over symonsambulanceemergency medical service responsibilities.
+Apparently the stiff tone of a letter from the City of Bishop to the Inyo Supervisors created misunderstandings over emergency medical service responsibilities.
 Bishop Mayor Jeff Griffith made it clear that the City and the Fire Department are both willing partners to find solutions.

 Earlier in the month, the Inyo Supervisors received a letter from the Bishop City Administrator which indicated ambulance service had decreased and that emergency medical service is part of the County’s responsibility.
 Inyo County does oversee emergency medical service contracts in the county.